Phil Gramm: United States Senate

 Gramm served on the Senate Budget Committee from 1989 until leaving office in 2002.
 Gramm and Senators Fritz Hollings and Warren Rudman devised a means of cutting the budget through across-the-board spending cuts if deficit-reduction targets were not met.
 They were successful in making the Gramm–Rudman–Hollings Act law, although portions were ruled unconstitutional.
 In the years following the passage of the Act, other sections were largely superseded by other budget-controlling mechanisms.

 In 1990, Gramm failed in an effort to amend the Iraq International Law Compliance Act of 1990.
 An earlier amendment to the act, the D'Amato Amendment, prohibited the US from selling arms or extending any sort of financial assistance to Iraq unless the President could prove Iraq was in "substantial compliance" with the provisions of a number of human rights conventions, including the Genocide Convention.
 After reading the D'Amato Amendment, Gramm introduced his own amendment to counter the human rights sanctions in the D'Amato Amendment.
 Gramm's amendment would have allowed the George Bush administration to waive the terms of the D'Amato Amendment if it found that sanctions against Iraq hurt US businesses and farms more than they hurt Iraq.
 In the end, the bill passed the Senate without Gramm's amendment only a week before Saddam Hussein invaded Kuwait.

 Gramm won his second Senate term in 1990 with a victory over Democratic State Senator and former Fort Worth Mayor Hugh Parmer.
-Gramm polled 3,027,680 votes (60.2 percent) to Parmer's 1,429,986 (37.4 percent), again receiving more than three million votes.
+Gramm polled 3,027,680 votes (60.2%) to Parmer's 1,429,986 (37.4%), again receiving more than three million votes.